ieriii/spacy-annotator/README.md

 ![spacy-annotator demo](demo/spacy-annotator_demo.gif)

 ## Contributing
-1. Fork the repo on GitHub
+1. Clone the repo on GitHub;
-2. CLone the project to your own machine
-3. Commit changes to your own branch
+2. Commit changes to your own branch; and
-4. Push your own work back up to your fork
-5. Submit a Pull request so that I can review your changes
+3. Submit a Pull request so that I can review your changes.

 ## Credits
 spacy-annotator is based on [SpaCy](https://spacy.io/) and [pigeon](https://github.com/agermanidis/pigeon).